Vagina: Other animals

 The vagina is a structure of animals in which the female is internally fertilized, rather than by traumatic insemination used by some invertebrates.
-The shape of the vagina varies among different animals.
-In placental mammals and marsupials, the vagina leads from the uterus to the exterior of the female body.
+Although research on the vagina is especially lacking for different animals, its location, structure and size are documented as varying among species.
+In therian mammals (placentals and marsupials), the vagina leads from the uterus to the exterior of the female body.
+Female placentals have two openings in the vulva; these are the urethral opening for the urinary tract and the vaginal opening for the genital tract.
+Depending on the species, these openings may be within the internal urogenital sinus or on the external vestibule.
 Female marsupials have two lateral vaginas, which lead to separate uteri, but both open externally through the same orifice; a third canal, which is known as the median vagina, and can be transitory or permanent, is used for birth.
 The female spotted hyena does not have an external vaginal opening.
 Instead, the vagina exits through the clitoris, allowing the females to urinate, copulate and give birth through the clitoris.
-The vagina of the female coyote contracts during copulation, forming a copulatory tie.
+In female canids, the vagina contracts during copulation, forming a copulatory tie.
+Female cetaceans have vaginal folds that are not found in other mammals.

-Birds, monotremes, and some reptiles have a part of the oviduct that leads to the cloaca.
+Monotremes, birds, reptiles and amphibians have a cloaca and is the single external opening for the gastrointestinal, urinary, and reproductive tracts.
+Some of these vertebrates have a part of the oviduct that leads to the cloaca.
 Chickens have a vaginal aperture that opens from the vertical apex of the cloaca.
 The vagina extends upward from the aperture and becomes the egg gland.
 In some jawless fish, there is neither oviduct nor vagina and instead the egg travels directly through the body cavity (and is fertilised externally as in most fish and amphibians).
 In insects and other invertebrates, the vagina can be a part of the oviduct (see insect reproductive system).
 Birds have a cloaca into which the urinary, reproductive tract (vagina) and gastrointestinal tract empty.
 Females of some waterfowl species have developed vaginal structures called dead end sacs and clockwise coils to protect themselves from sexual coercion.